 Automated Yield Vaults

-Vaults are smart contracts that manage user deposits and execute trades based on instructions from the ATE.
+Vaults are smart contracts that manage user deposits and execute trades based on instructions from the Autonomous Trading Engine (ATE).
 Each vault is optimized for a specific risk-return profile, allowing users to select a strategy that aligns with their financial objectives.

 | Vault Type | Risk Profile | Strategy Focus |